 Muscles need sufficient amounts of magnesium in order to work smoothly.
 Without it, muscles can cramp and weaken.

 Additionally, magnesium helps process potassium and sodium in and out of cells, maintaining an important balance of each.
-Too much sodium can lead to high blood pressure and possibly heart disease.
+Similarly, too much sodium can lead to high blood pressure and possibly heart disease.

 Making sure to get enough vitamins from food or vitamin supplements can help keep heart disease at bay.

-Discuss options with a doctor if you need further guidance and get recommendations for other possible heart healthy solutions, such as l-arginine, to lower blood pressure and provide more energy.
+Likewise, discuss options with a doctor if you need further guidance and get recommendations.
+For example, other possible heart healthy solutions include l-arginine.
+It lowers blood pressure and provide more energy.

-L-arginine and l-citrulline are amino acids that are found naturally in the body as well as in certain foods.
+L-arginine and l-citrulline are amino acids that are found naturally in the body and certain foods.
 L-citrulline produces l-arginine and nitric oxide in the kidneys, allowing for lower blood pressure and increased flood flow in blood vessels.

-Supplements that contain these amino acids have been proven to lower blood pressure, thus decreasing heart disease.
-Your heart will forever be happy to feel as healthy as it can with these supplements.
+Supplements that contain these amino acids lower blood pressure, thus decreasing heart disease.
+In conclusion, your heart will forever be happy to feel as healthy as it can with these supplements.